Centers and Institutes at CSU San Marcos

 6. Financial support

-a.
-All centers and institutes will undergo periodic evaluation.
-What are the critical elements that will go into an assessment of the center or institute's degree of success?C. Proposal submission.
-The faculty initiators send the formal proposal to the associate vice president for research (AVPR), who will make a recommendation regarding establishment of the center or institute.
-The AVPR's recommendation will include:
+a) All centers and institutes will undergo periodic evaluation.
+What are the critical elements that will go into an assessment of the center or institute's degree of success?D. Proposal submission.
+The initiators send the formal proposal to the appropriate administrator, who will make a recommendation regarding establishment of the center or institute.
+The appropriate administrator’s recommendation will include:

-- a summary of comments received from consulting faculty, staff, and administrators (including the University Foundation)
+- a summary of comments received from consulting faculty, staff, and administrators (including UARSC);

-- identification of the university's and Foundation's obligations and responsibilities regarding institutional support for the center or institute
+- identification of the University's and UARSC’s obligations and responsibilities regarding institutional support for the center or institute;

-Within four weeks of receipt of the formal proposal the AVPR will send the proposal, accompanied by her/his recommendation, to the chair of the Academic Senate.
-The senate chair, in turn, will consult with appropriate senate standing committees and either (a) forward the package to the provost (accompanied by a senate recommendation); or (b) return the proposal (accompanied by questions, commentary, and/or suggestions) to the proposers/AVPR for further development.
-The senate chair has six weeks in which to formulate the senate's recommendation and forward it to the provost.
-If either the AVPR or the senate chair has not completed her/his recommendation within the allotted time, the recommendation will be automatically sent forward to the next step of review.
+Within four weeks of receipt of the formal proposal the appropriate administrator will send the proposal, accompanied by her/his recommendation, to the Provost and the chair of the Academic Senate.
+The senate chair, in turn, will consult with appropriate senate standing committees and either (a) forward the package to the Provost (accompanied by a senate recommendation); or (b) return the proposal (accompanied by questions, commentary, and/or suggestions) to the proposers/appropriate administrator for further development, with a copy of the senate’s response to the Provost.
+The senate chair has six weeks in which to formulate and forward the senate's recommendation to the Provost.
+If either the appropriate administrator or the senate chair has not completed her/his recommendation within the allotted time, the recommendation will be automatically sent forward to the next step of review.

-If he/she approves the proposal, the provost will forward the complete package to the president for action, along with a letter of intent identifying the university's obligations and responsibilities to the center or institute.
-The provost will strive to complete her/his determination within four weeks.
-The final decision regarding establishment of a center or institute resides with the president of the university.
+If the Provost approves the proposal and the center/institute is to be established in Academic Affairs, he/she will forward the complete package to the President for action, with a copy to the appropriate administrator, along with a letter of intent identifying the University's obligations and responsibilities to the center or institute, and a draft charter outlining the center’s/institute’s functions and operations.
+If the proposed center/institute will be outside of Academic Affairs, the Provost will notify the appropriate administrator of his/her approval and the appropriate administrator will then forward the complete package to the President, as described above.
+The Provost will strive to complete her/his determination within four weeks.
+The final decision regarding establishment of a center or institute resides with the President of the university.

 III.
 ADMINISTRATION AND ANNUAL REPORT

 1. Each center or institute shall be administered by a director.
-The president or designee appoints the center or institute director, after consultation with the search committee and/or the advisory board, if any, and the associate vice president for research.
+The President appoints the center or institute director, after consultation with the search committee and/or the advisory board (if any), and the appropriate administrator.
 The director will:

 a. be responsible for establishing a vision and goals which support the mission of the center and the University;